David Wilson (footballer, born 1884): Club

 Born into a farming family in Prestwick and raised in Dundonald, South Ayrshire, Wilson started playing football with local junior side Irvine Meadow.
 His professional career started in 1901 when he signed for Scottish League Division One club St Mirren.
 He failed to make an appearance in his first season, but played twice in 1902–03, scoring one goal.
 He left in 1903 to join Division Two side Hamilton Academical, where he stayed for one season, playing five league games for the club.
 In 1904, he moved to England to join Football League Second Division side Bradford City.
 He made 12 league appearances and scored one goal in two years with the team, but left at the end of the 1905–06 campaign.

 Wilson signed for Lancashire Combination outfit Oldham Athletic in the summer of 1906 and became a first-team regular almost at once, playing 38 matches and scoring two goals in his inaugural season.
-For the 1907–08 campaign, Oldham joined the lSecond Division, and Wilson appeared in every league match between 1907 and 1911.
+For the 1907–08 campaign, Oldham joined the Second Division, and Wilson appeared in every league match between 1907 and 1911.
 He scored two goals in the 1909–10 season as the Latics achieved promotion to the First Division, and continued to play regularly until the outbreak of the First World War, when competitive football in England was stopped at the end of the 1914–15 campaign – Oldham had finished runners-up that season, one point behind champions Everton.

 After the end of the war when the league recommenced, he retained his place in the Oldham side, appearing in every match of the 1919–20 season.
 At the conclusion of the 1920–21 campaign, Wilson left Oldham Athletic, having played 368 league matches and scored 16 goals in a 15-year spell with the club.

 Wilson joined newly promoted Football League Third Division North team Nelson in 1921.
 He was appointed player-manager and handed the role of taking charge of the team's inaugural season in the Football League.
 He played 34 matches in his first season with Nelson and scored three goals, including one penalty kick, the first he had scored in his career.
 Wilson went on to play 30 league games in the following campaign, leading his team to promotion to the Second Division.
 He played a further 31 matches for Nelson before retiring from playing at the end of the 1923–24 season, at the age of 40.